About our campus

 Spreading over two floors, our hair and beauty salons feature the latest industry standard equipment where you can enjoy relaxing therapies, makeovers or having your hair styled in the latest fashion.

-Urban Flavours is a training restaurant for our catering students.
+Karibunis is a training restaurant for our catering students.
 Open to the general public, it provides quality contemporary dining at an affordable price.
 It has the capacity for 70 people and serves food from around the world.
 Students are welcome to eat here; they also receive a 10% discount off the menu prices.
-Student award ceremonies and themed culinary events are regularly held in Urban Flavours.
+Student award ceremonies and themed culinary events are regularly held in Karibunis.

 Our fitness centre Urban Fitness accommodates 70 fitness stations and features a sauna and a steam room too.
 Monthly membership is £19.95 (discounted rates are available to Bournville College students).
 The extensive sports hall has courts suitable for basketball, netball, badminton and five-a-side football.